XRPLF/XRPL-Standards/XLS-0033d-multi-purpose-tokens/README.md

 |-------------------|:---------:|
 | `account`          | `string`  |

-The account address of the holder who owns a MPToken.
+The account address of the holder who owns the `MPToken`.

 | Field Name        | JSON Type |
 |-------------------|:---------:|